agnieszka2201pn/agnieszka2201pn/README.md

 - 👋 Hi, I’m Agnieszka.
-- 👀 I’m interested in Python.
+- 👀 I’m interested in working with data.
-- 🌱 I work as a system admin
+- 🌱 I work as a system admin.
-- 💞️ I'm interested in ML
+- 💞️ I'm interested in ML, DL, AI and how to use it to solve everyday business problems.
 - 📫 How to reach me:
 agnieszka.blicharska@gmail.com
 https://www.linkedin.com/in/agnieszka-blicharska/